 The Pennsylvania Historical and Museum Commission (PHMC) offers internships to undergraduate and graduate students interested in pursuing a career in public history.
 PHMC has supported the Keystone Program for over 25 years and always strives to offer quality internships throughout all of the PHMC’s bureaus.
 Interns have opportunities to work with professional staff in archival, curatorial, historic preservation, and museum education fields.
 Many employers look beyond a student’s college degree and an internship is a great way to gain professional experience.

-To apply or learn more about The Keystone Internship Program, please email our Internship Coordinator, or call (717) 346-3307.
+To learn more about The Keystone Internship Program, please email our Internship Coordinator, or call (717) 346-3307.

 Additional information about internships is available on PHMC’s website.

 The Pennsylvania Historical and Museum Commission (PHMC) is the official history agency of the Commonwealth of Pennsylvania, responsible for preserving, documenting, and interpreting Pennsylvania’s diverse history and making this history accessible to the public.
 PHMC is a multi-service public history agency, including the Pennsylvania State Archives, The State Museum of Pennsylvania, and the State Historic Preservation Office, all located in Harrisburg, as well as historic sites and museums located throughout the Commonwealth, known collectively as the Pennsylvania Trails of History.